 The racecourse’s most premier enclosure, the Club Enclosure promises you access not only to the Main Grandstand but also the Lawn and the Winning Post.
 On top of that, you’ll be able to access all of the public areas in the Princess Royal Stand, plus the Shopping Village.
 The Parade Ring steps allow you to get close to the horses before the race, whilst the covered grandstand offers a side v view of the final fence before a head-on view of the finish line.
 You can also get into the Guinness Village and the Orchard.
 Club Enclosure tickets allow you into both Tattersalls and the Best Mate Enclosure.

 The Guinness Village goes the length of the Tattersalls Enclosure and offers extra viewing steps as well as all of the usual bars and eating areas you’d expect.
 A ticket to the Grandstand allows you to take up residence in an area opposite the last fence, meaning you’ll get brilliant views across the rest of the racecourse.
-These tickets are added extras that go on top of the Club or Tattersalls Enclosure tickets, giving you access to even more areas of the racecourse.
+These tickets are added extras that go on top of the Club or Tattersalls Enclosure tickets (hence the two prices above, the lowest price is Tattersalls, higher is for Club), giving you access to even more areas of the racecourse.

 There are a number of different hospitality packages on offer during the Cheltenham Festival.
 What you’ll get depends entirely on which package it is that you opt for.
 Whichever one it is, you’ll be able to watch world-class jump racing, often pairing it with access to award-winning restaurants that will offer you superb service.
 Here is a look at what you can expect from some of the hospitality packages offered by the Jockey Club: